-11 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors
+15 Great Recent LGBTQ Movie And TV Characters Played By Queer Actors

 Portrait Of A Lady On Fire - Adele Haenel As Heloise

-Looking back at a more recent film, we examine Portrait of a Lady on Fire, where Adele Haenel portrayed Heloise, a young 19th-century lesbian who fiercely opposes the arranged marriage set up for her, but later has a romance with a woman who was commissioned to paint her wedding portrait.
+Released in 2019, Portrait of a Lady on Fire follows Adele Haenel portrayed Heloise, a young 19th-century lesbian who fiercely opposes the arranged marriage set up for her, but later has a romance with a woman who was commissioned to paint her wedding portrait.

 Adele Haenel publicly came out back in 2014 when she won a Cesar Award and has since been very open about who she is.
 The film portrays what it’s like to have that effect of a romance last forever in your life and that it doesn’t matter what gender that you are – love is love, and when you meet that one person that can change you, it sticks with you until the end.